-Other reports that utilize EM program include, but are not limited to, tritium concentration in the Savannah River report, radiological release report, Discharge Monitoring Reports required by the site NPDES permit, tritium inventory report, the air emissions inventory, and various compliance reports as specified in DOE Order 458.1.
+Other reports that utilize EM Program include, but are not limited to, tritium concentration in the Savannah River report, radiological release report, Discharge Monitoring Reports required by the site NPDES permit, tritium inventory report, the air emissions inventory, and various compliance reports as specified in DOE Order 458.1, Radiation Protection of the Public and the Environment.

-Information on materials released containing residual activity is summarized in the Site Environmental Report and is managed in accordance with Manual 5Q1.1, Procedure 517, Radiological Release of Material, including the use of approved Authorized Limits, surveys of cleared property with type and quantity of property cleared, and independent verification results, as appropriate.
+Information on materials released containing residual activity is summarized in the Site Environmental Report and is managed in accordance with Manual 5Q1.1, Procedure 5.17 including the use of approved Authorized Limits, surveys of cleared property with type and quantity of property cleared, and independent verification results, as appropriate.

 Unless otherwise specified, the quantities used in reports and records will be clearly indicated in special units of curie, rad, roentgen, or rem; including multiples and subdivisions of these units, or other conventional units, such as dpm, dpm/100 cm2, or mass units.
-The SI units, Becquerel (Bq), gray (GY), and Sievert (Sv) may be provide parenthetically for reference with scientific standards.
+The International System of Units (SI) units, Becquerel (Bq), Gray (GY), and Sievert (Sv) may provide parenthetically for reference with scientific standards.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Revision: 6

-Plan Page: 24 of 61
+Plan Page: 25 of 54